mdn/content/files/en-us/web/css/stroke-linejoin/index.md

 ### Values

+- `bevel`

+  - : Indicates that a bevelled corner is to be used to join path segments.
+The bevel is formed by truncating the corner by a line perpendicular to a line that bisects the difference in the subpath angles where they meet the join point.

+- `miter`

+  - : Indicates that a sharp corner is to be used to join path segments.
+The corner is formed by extending the outer edges of the stroke at the tangents of the path segments until they intersect.
+This is the default value.

+- `round`

+  - : Indicates that a round corner is to be used to join path segments.
+This is accomplished by cropping the join as per `bevel`, and then appending a filled arc tangent in order to round the corner.

+The following values are defined, but not supported in any browser:

 - `arcs`

   - : _(Unsupported.)\* Indicates that an \_arcs corner_ is to be used to join path segments.
 The arc's shape is formed by extending the outer edges of the stroke at the join point with arcs that have the same curvature as the outer edges at the join point.

-- `bevel`

-  - : Indicates that a bevelled corner is to be used to join path segments.
-The bevel is formed by truncating the corner by a line perpendicular to a line that bisects the difference in the subpath angles where they meet the join point.

 - `crop`